CyberQu33n/CyberQu33n/README.md

 - 👋 Hi, I’m @CyberQu33n
-- 👀 I’m interested in CyberSecurity
+- 👀 I’m interested in Ethical Hacking
-- 🌱 I’m Self- studying and also pursuing a Masters'degree in CyberSecurity
+- 🌱 I’m pursuing a Masters'degree in CyberSecurity
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...engrchimmy@gmail.com

 <!---